otsoh/feature-flag-management-system/README.md

  # Feature Flag Management System for Elisa Oyj

  > A scalable feature flag management system built through team collaboration, with the goal of improving release control, safety, and speed without heavy production deployment cycles.
+> The solution follows the **OpenFeature standard** to support interoperable and vendor-neutral feature flag management.
  > **Source code is private due to a client non-disclosure agreement (NDA).**

  ## Project Background